rbowsley/lamplighthelp/source/20-2-6_Charge_Module-_Creating_a_Date-based_Charge_Rule.markdown

    - 'Date added' is the date this attendance was last updated (when you edit a record it 're-adds' them to the record).
 For late cancellation fee type rules, you will want to choose 'date added'.
    - For early-bird discounts, you will want to choose 'date booked'.
 This is when they were first entered into the attendance table.
 - Once you have completed this field, click the little save button in the cell.
-- You may optionally also set filters for attendance type and role: again click the cells in the table and choose those that you need.
+- You may optionally also set filters for attendance type and role: again, click the cells in the table and choose those that you need.
 - Finally, add a rate.
    - If it is a number (for example £10) it will be interpreted as a fixed amount of money.
    - If it is a percentage this will be calculated based on the charge already applied in previous rules.